secretstartups/handbook/job-families/legal/paralegal/index.html.md

 * Responding to and running point on internal and/or external questionnaires.
 * Assist in-house legal team in coordinating federal, state and local regulatory compliance documents.
 * Support corporate governance functions by assisting with drafting reports, maintaining records, completing forms and updating documents.
-* Support in-house legal team and outside counsel in preparing documents, conducting due diligence and performing other responsibilities related to corporate acquisitions.
+* Support in-house legal team and outside counsel in preparing documents, conducting due diligence and performing other responsibilities related to corporate acquisitions and other corporate deals.
 * Conduct research in support of the legal team, as required.
 * Work on other projects as assigned.* Support responding to internal and/or external compliance and other questionnaires.